-- Mobic (Meloxicam) and Naprosyn (naproxen) are nonsteroidal anti-inflammatory drugs used for the treatment of Pain or inflammation caused by arthritis.
+- Mobic (Meloxicam) and Naprosyn (naproxen) are nonsteroidal anti-inflammatory drugs that treat Pain or inflammation caused by arthritis.

-- Naprosyn is taken as pain management for many diseases and inflammatory diseases such as bursitis, tendonitis, and gout.
+- Naprosyn is useful in pain management for many diseases and inflammatory diseases such as bursitis, tendonitis, and gout.

-- Risks of both Mobic and Naprosyn include headache, skin rash, stomach upset, nausea, diarrhea, bloating, gas, dizziness, or nervousness.
+- Mobic and Naprosyn risks include headache, skin rash, stomach upset, nausea, diarrhea, bloating, gas, dizziness, or nervousness.

 - Moreover, Mobic’s side effects differ from Naprosyn, including sore throat, drowsiness, and runny or stuffy nose.